sitespeedio/raspberrypi/README.md

 # Raspberry Pi setup for Android phones

-Use your Raspberry Pi 4 to run tests on you Android phones.
+Use your Raspberry Pi 4 to run tests on your Android phones.
 The images comes with the following pre installed:
 * adb
 * NodeJS
 * Chromedriver and Geckodriver